 What are the needs?

 Due its geographical location, Papua New Guinea is one of the most disaster-prone countries in the world.
-Situated on a segment of the Pacific “Ring of Fire” the country is on the edges of tectonic plates, a source of frequent earthquakes, volcano eruptions and, at times, tsunamis.
+Situated on a segment of the Pacific's 'ring of fire' the country is on the edges of tectonic plates, a source of frequent earthquakes, volcano eruptions and, at times, tsunamis.
 Localised outbreaks of communal diseases, such as malaria and cholera, are common partly due to poor infrastructure and accessibility.
 The situation is often aggravated by storms and consequent floods and landslides, leading to the destruction of homes and livelihoods.
 Such disasters leave inhabitants in urgent need of temporary shelter, clean water and sanitation, primary health care, and other non-food items.

 Finally, insecurity and excessive high costs of goods and transport are a major challenge for international humanitarian aid actors.
 Local capacity to respond to disasters is weak due to the poor infrastructure and the mountainous terrain.